John Waters (actor): Television

 Many Australians still remember Waters best from his nearly 20-year stint on the Australian children's series Play School, appearing from 1972 until 1991.
 During his tenure with Play School, he narrated various children's video trailers for ABC-TV.

 Among his best known television roles is that of the brooding Sergeant Robert McKellar in the 1974–76 television series Rush (revoiced and parodied by The D-Generation as The Olden Days on their comedy program The Late Show).
 Waters also appeared in the 1983 Australian miniseries All the Rivers Run as Brenton Edwards.

-In 2002, he had a role in the short-lived drama Young Lions.

-He played Perry Luscombe in Fireflies, which lasted for only one season, on ABC-TV in 2004.
+He played Perry Luscombe in Fireflies, which lasted for only one season, on ABC TV in 2004.

 Waters joined the cast of All Saints in June 2006 as Mike Vlasek, the new head of surgery.
 He remained with the show until its cancellation in late 2009.

-In 2010, Waters was a guest star in Sea Patrol as Sgt.
-Booker.

-In 2010, Waters guest starred in City Homicide as William Clegg.

 In 2012, Waters starred in the ABC TV mini-series The Mystery of a Hansom Cab, adapted from the novel by English writer Fergus Hume.
 He appeared on the Logie-award-winning television series Offspring, which completed filming its third season in 2013 and was renewed for a further two seasons.

-From September 2015, Waters joined the cast of the fourth season of the ABC TV series Rake.

-In 2018 Waters had a recurring role, as lawyer Travis James, on the ABC TV Series Mystery Road.
+In 2018, Waters had a recurring role, as lawyer Travis James, on the ABC TV Series Mystery Road.